 You have to go to the bathroom to eliminate waste.
 And, you have to do so every single day – several times a day.

 Yes, I did say every day, not once a day or once every other day but every day.
 You should eliminate your bowels every time you eat.
 That would mean a minimum of 2-3 times a day.
-Anything less is constipation.
+Anything less is a constipated colon.